ptiger10/better-work-done-faster/FIRST_PROJECT.md

 You're probably already familiar with text editors like Microsoft Word or TextEdit.
 For writing code, it's best to use a specialized programming text editor.
 Sublime Text is popular, but I recommend using Atom, available from Github [here](https://atom.io/).

 ### Creating your first project
 Now you are ready to create your first project!
 Create a new folder on your Desktop called Projects.
-You can either do this the old fashioned way (through Finder), but I recommend learning how to do it in the command line by opening a new Terminal window and inputting the following command:
+You can  do this the old-fashioned way (through Finder), but I strongly recommend learning how to do it in the command line by opening a new Terminal window and inputting the following command:

     $ cd Desktop
     $ mkdir Projects
 Within the Projects folder, create a sub-folder called first_project.

 Open Atom and save a file called environment.yml within first_project.
-Within Atom, write:
+Within this file, write:

     name: first_project
     dependencies: